Foreign policy of the Carter administration: Human rights

 Carter believed that previous administrations had erred in allowing the Cold War concerns and realpolitik to dominate foreign policy.
 His administration placed a new emphasis on human rights, democratic values, nuclear proliferation, and global poverty.
 The Carter administration's human rights emphasis was part of a broader, worldwide focus on human rights in the 1970s, as non-governmental organizations such as Amnesty International and Human Rights Watch became increasingly prominent.
 Carter nominated civil rights activist Patricia M. Derian as Coordinator for Human Rights and Humanitarian Affairs, and in August 1977, had the post elevated to that of Assistant Secretary of State.
 Derian established the United States' Country Reports on Human Rights Practices, published annually since 1977.
 Latin America was central to Carter's new focus on human rights.
 The Carter administration ended support to the historically U.S.-backed Somoza regime in Nicaragua and directed aid to the new Sandinista National Liberation Front government that assumed power after Somoza's overthrow.
 Carter also cut back or terminated military aid to Augusto Pinochet of Chile, Ernesto Geisel of Brazil, and Jorge Rafael Videla of Argentina, all of whom he criticized for human rights violations.

 Carter's ambassador to the United Nations, Andrew Young, was the first African-American to hold a high-level diplomatic post.
 Along with Carter, he sought to change U.S. policy towards Africa, emphasizing human rights concerns over Cold War issues.
 In 1978, Carter became the first sitting president to make an official state visit to Sub-Saharan Africa, a reflection of the region's new importance under the Carter administration's foreign policy.
 Unlike his predecessors, Carter took a strong stance against white minority rule in Rhodesia and South Africa.
 With Carter's support, the United Nations passed Resolution 418, which placed an arms embargo on South Africa.
 Carter won the repeal of the Byrd Amendment, which had undercut international sanctions on the Rhodesian government of Ian Smith.
 He also pressured Smith to hold elections, leading to the 1979 Rhodesia elections and the eventual creation of Zimbabwe.

 The more assertive human rights policy championed by Derian and State Department Policy Planning Director Anthony Lake was somewhat blunted by the opposition of Brzezinski.
 Policy disputes reached their most contentious point during the 1979 fall of Pol Pot's genocidal regime of Democratic Kampuchea following the Vietnamese invasion of Cambodia, when Brzezinski prevailed in having the administration refuse to recognize the new Cambodian government due to its support by the Soviet Union.
 Despite human rights concerns, Carter continued U.S. support for Joseph Mobutu of Zaire, who defeated Angolan-backed insurgents in conflicts known as Shaba I and Shaba II.
-His administration also generally refrained from criticizing human rights abuses in the Philippines, Indonesia, South Korea, Iran, Israel, Egypt, Saudi Arabia, and North Yemen.
+His administration also generally refrained from criticizing human rights abuses in the Philippines, Indonesia, South Korea, Iran, Egypt, Saudi Arabia, and North Yemen.